 An experienced procurement manager, trainer and consultant; Karel Otýs is all of these things.
 He left his senior management procurement position in 2011 to establish his own consulting and training practice.
 He is enthusiastic about teaching, connecting, advising, sharing, discussing, motivating, training and coaching not only buyers and procurement managers, but also their internal clients and occasionally suppliers.
 He’s able to find novel solutions with an emphasis on efficiency and simplicity, but also has the ability to break down a complex problem into simple, understandable molecules.

 In his previous job Jiří Róžański made a significant contribution to the RWE group (now Innogy) carrying out all its tenders digitally.
-He is now bringing a similar benefit to Xella, where he is Head of Procurement.
-As a great supporter of digital solutions, he knows how to explain their accessible with clarity to a wide range of audiences.
+He is now bringing a similar benefit to Xella CEE, where he is Head of Procurement.
+As a great supporter of digital solutions, he knows how to explain their accessibility with clarity to a wide range of audiences.

 Václava Kotrbová has been working at the Vysočina Regional Authority since 2001, where she is an analyst and the methodologist for combined purchases, and is also in charge of ensuring the legal compliance of complex public procurements.
 She has been dealing with the digitalisation of public procurement since the introduction of the mandatory publication of profiles on the register of contracting authorities, when the Vysočina Region developed and certified its own register of CA profiles.
 They are currently using a commercial procurement solution, which is normally used for the complete digital implementation of tenders, including DPS.